I remember how I felt when an astrologer first put my natal chart in front of me because I didn’t know the astrology basics.

 Firstly if you don’t have a birth chart watch this quick video below to create one.

 There are 12 zodiac signs represented by glyphs around the chart, your rising sign will be shown on the middle left and the signs are placed in order around the circle each representing 30 degrees with notches for every 5 degrees (larger notches for every 10 degrees).

 Each zodiac sign has its own personality including both light and shadow (or negative and positive) traits.
-In addition, each zodiac sign belongs to a certain element (air, water, earth or fire) and orientation (cardinal, mutable or fixed).
-For information on each Zodiac Sign opt-in to my basic astrology guide.
+In addition, each zodiac sign belongs to a certain element (air, water, earth, or fire) and orientation (cardinal, mutable, or fixed).

 Under the tropical natal chart method, each house is not an equal size on your chart – some will be smaller and others larger.